 Their website is super clean, includes a beautiful list of all shows, and within each individual show page, all episodes from that show are listed below the show’s information section.

 Podcast networks offer a hassle-free way to market your show and unlock more advertising revenue.
 Through collaborations with creators and marketers, you get the opportunity to grow your listenership and access perks like advice from seasoned podcasters.

 Once you hit the criteria, joining a podcast network is easy.
-However, if you’re not keen on sharing your revenue and you don’t want to be restricted creatively, you can build your own podcast network using Podcastpage.
+You can easily build and aggregate your own podcast network using Podcastpage.
 This way, you can maintain complete control over your show and choose which podcasts and sponsors to work with.